amberframework/docs/guides/overview.md

 # Overview

-Amber is designed to make everyday web-development tasks simple, and comfortable, maintaining developer engagement, productivity without performance penalties.
-By providing an all-in-one toolbox to get you started the various parts of Amber work well together or separately.
+Amber is designed to make everyday web-development simple and comfortable by maintaining developer engagement and productivity without performance penalties.
+By providing an all-in-one toolbox, Amber gives developers the leverage to begin developing complex web applications from day one.

-The goal of this overview is to introduce the general concepts in Amber and give you a quick overview of how those concepts are implemented in Amber.
+The goal of this overview is to introduce the general concepts in Amber and give you a quick overview of how those concepts are implemented.

 ## Conventions Over Configuration

-Amber provides a basic organizational structure that covers class names, filenames, database table names, and other conventions.
-While the conventions take some time to learn, by following the conventions Amber provides you can avoid needless configuration and make a uniform application structure that makes working with various projects simple.
+Amber provides a opinionated organizational structure that covers class names, file names, database table names, and other conventions.
+While these conventions can take some time to learn, by following Amber's convention over configuration philosophy you can avoid needless configuration decisions, and ensure a uniform application architecture that makes working across various projects and with multiple developers simple.

 ## Model-View-Controller